bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 You can use YAML Front Matter for templates in the `templates/pages/` directory.
 Injecting objects in the front matter of `templates/pages/page.html` will make the objects available to custom templates.

-You cannot use Front Matter for templates in the following directories:
+You cannot use Front matter for templates in the following directories:
 * `templates/components/`
 * `templates/layout/`
 * `templates/pages/custom/`